RIAEvangelist/node-parrot-drone/projects/common.md

 Product serial (1st part).

 Triggered : during the connection process.

-Example binding to listen for this event from the drone :
+Example binding to listen for the ` ProductSerialHighChanged ` event from the drone :

 ```javascript